Beventar/WoolHUD/to do.md

 - clean up trash, unused elements etc.
 - #base
 - check colors of labels of alternative item effect meters
-- adjust new item notification in alternative main menu

 # Notes:
 - alternative main menu backgrounds are not the same as Woolen's unfortunately